AlexeyTuboltsev/clipboard-health-test/Test_Tickets.md

 Keep in mind the writing and reading permissions.

 # Ticket 4:
-`getShiftsByFacility()` in order to fetch shifts by facility-specific agent ids
+Please change the `getShiftsByFacility()` in order to fetch shifts by facility-specific agent ids

 # Ticket 5:
-please change the `generateReport()` in order to show both internal and facility-specific Ids Sorting order should be by internal ids
+Please change the `generateReport()` in order to show both internal and facility-specific Ids Sorting order should be by internal ids